AhemdMahmoud/From-Scenario-To-Product/README.md

-# ⚠ you can try [Queries](https://github.com/AhemdMahmoud/From-Problem-To-Product/blob/main/SQLQuery1.sql) from here and see output   and And the  try the other points
+# ⚠ you can try [Queries](https://github.com/AhemdMahmoud/From-Problem-To-Product/blob/main/SQLQuery1.sql) and see output ,try the other points